Flexibility and control over your Employees – using Workplace Policies

 Refer to Policies in your Employment Contract.
 Direct your Employees to follow them.
-But don't include the Policies as a contractual term.
+But do not include the Workplace Policies as a contractual term.
 You then get flexibility.

 There are specific rules for how you refer to the Policies in the Employment Contract.
 If you include the wrong wording, the terms of the Policy are not enforceable on the Employee.

 Our Employment Contracts follow two cases.
-They are Riverwood International Australia Pty Ltd v McCormick and Romero v Farstad Shipping (Indian Pacific) Pty Ltd. The Courts state that you must reference the Policies in the Employment Contract if you wish them to be enforceable.
+They are Riverwood International Australia Pty Ltd v McCormick and Romero v Farstad Shipping (Indian Pacific).
+The Courts state that you must reference the Policies in the Employment Contract if you wish them to be enforceable.

 Riverwood states that you validly incorporate your Policies into your Employment Contract when you satisfy these three factors:

 Your Employment Contract requires the Employee to “abide by” your Policies.
 This creates an obligation for the Employee.
 By signing the Employment Contract, they must do what you tell them.
 This wording creates a directive.
 It allows you to amend the Policies without varying the Employment Contract.
 You do not automatically need Employee approval.

 These Policies principally, if not exclusively, provide entitlements to Employees.
 For example, the entitlement to a workplace free of discrimination.
 The Employer has a mutual obligation to provide this entitlement.
 It can put an undue burden on the Employer.
 Do not want to provide the entitlement?
 Then clearly state this.
 Your statement is: “That the Policies do not form part of the contract.
 Employees are obliged to comply with them”.
 Our Employment Contract does this.

 We are concerned by the number of Employment Contracts we review that do not use the correct wording.

 2. Clear, Ascertainable and Unambiguous Workplace Policies